splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 To configure the mode of metric ingest, see :ref:`metrics-configuration-lambda`.

-.. note:: By default, the layer sends telemetry directly to Observability Cloud ingest endpoints.
-To send data to a Splunk OTel Collector in EC2, see :ref:`ec2-otel-collector-serverless`.
+.. note:: By default, the layer sends telemetry to a Collector instance on `localhost`.

 .. _go-serverless-instrumentation: